Prathviraj-B-N/serverSideTesting/README.md

 4. Documentation and Reporting:
 README and Documentation:

-Create a comprehensive README file documenting the entire testing process for the calculator application.
-Include details of the modeling approach, tools used, generated models, test case designs, and the execution process.
+## modeling approach
+## tools used
+## generated models
+## test case designs
+## execution process
-Graphical Representations and Results:
+## Graphical Representations and Results

-Incorporate graphical representations of CIM, ATG models, and interaction graphs related to the calculator application.
+1. graphical representations of CIM, ATG models
+2. interaction graphs related to the calculator application

+## reports on
+1. test execution
+2. anomalies detected
+3. coverage achieved
-Provide detailed reports on test execution, anomalies detected, coverage achieved, and an overall assessment of the server-side calculator application's functionality.
+4. overall assessment of the server-side calculator application's functionality